digiaonline/api-recorder/README.md

 The typical usage is to:
 - record a set of urls
-- prepare a test version of the app, replacing the url of the server by the url of the player in the recorder
+- prepare a test version of the app, replacing the url of the server by the url of the player in the recorder.
+Alternatively you can use a proxy to redirect the traffic.
 - use the player controls and see the result on the test app